 If you are considering studying Mathematics, Engineering or Physics at university, you should also consider studying Further Maths, which would add extra depth and breadth to your understanding in preparation for these degree courses.
 Studying Further Mathematics is seen as an indication of high academic aptitude which is often essential when making applications to certain courses and universities.

 Whilst you must have an average GCSE score of at least 5.5 to do four AS levels, past experience suggests that students with better GCSE grades are more likely to get good results.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 For AS Maths you must have at least a grade B (preferably an A or A*) in GCSE Maths at the higher tier (in all three modules, if applicable).
 In addition, you need to enjoy Maths – especially algebra!

 If you would like to use your mathematical skills in a more practical way to solve problems in a real-world context, you should consider studying AS/A2 Use of Maths – please see the separate subject leaflets to find out more.

-All students will be expected to provide their own stationary, textbooks (around £35) and calculator.
+All students will be expected to provide their own stationery, textbooks (around £35) and calculator.
 All students should have a scientific calculator with natural display.
 We recommend the Casio FX-991ES PLUS (around £15) which has many features useful for AS Maths and Further Maths.
-Some students buy a graphics calculator, such as the Casio FX-9750GII (around £55).
+Some students buy a graphics calculator, such as the Casio FX-9750GII (around £60).

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.